 Policy in a Nutshell: This policy applies to residential development schemes.
 The policy requires that the housing mix (tenure and size) is one which a) is appropriate to meeting the needs in the parish b) is appropriate to a specific site and c) includes variety so that as to help achieve a vibrant neighbourhood.

-Residential proposals will be expected to achieve a balanced housing mix that will contribute to achieving a vibrant and healthy community in the village.
+Residential proposals should achieve a balanced housing mix that will contribute to achieving a vibrant and healthy community in the village.